 Why I chose LASIK eye surgery to correct my vision is not a simple answer.
 So many factors contributed to my desire to have my vision corrected with LASIK eye surgery 12 years ago.
 The impetus that started it all?
 The need for freedom!
 Freedom from my glasses.
 Sounds simple, right?
 It’s not!

-Why I chose LASIK eye surgery to correct my vision
+Why I chose to get LASIK eye surgery to correct vision

 Growing up, I didn’t have vision issues.
 It hit when I was in my teens.
-Slight issues, glasses were recommended, and I never wore them.
+Although glasses were recommended, I chose not to wear them.
 Perhaps if I had, the vision issues might not have progressed as far as they ended up progressing.
 However, the darn things gave me headaches.
-Prescriptions were adjusted, the frames adjusted, but always, the headaches came.
+The headaches came.
+Adjusting the prescriptions never helped, nor did manipulating the frames.
 It was just easier to sit closer to the board, so I could see better.
 Honestly, I got really good at listening, so I didn’t have to look at the board.

 However, driving was an issue.
 Unfortunately, after high school, my eyes were worse.
 Longer drives were bothering my eyes, and I had to suck it up and throw those glasses on.
 I even got sunglass clip ons, so I didn’t have two pairs of glasses to keep track of.
 But the headaches?
 They were bad.
 Most of my life, was me walking around deciding what would be worse: not seeing what’s in front of me, or having a headache all day.
 Good times.